 A writer for the Mediabistro blog 10,000 Words once advised new bloggers that they could find good material by scanning community bulletin boards on craigslist for “what people are complaining about these days.”
 I’m not a sociologist, but I’m pretty sure that doesn’t qualify as representative news.
 Considering that anyone can post anything on craigslist, this gives me a pretty good idea of how to create some fake local news.
 If they don’t mind seeing what isn’t there, I’m happy to help.

-I stopped watching news TV and reading newspapers and news-magazines around 2006.
+I stopped watching news TV and reading newspapers and news magazines around 2006.
 When people ask me about it, I say that most of the “news” isn’t applicable to me and it’s not actionable—meaning I can’t do anything with the information.
 On top of that, 95% or more of what is written is negative and I feel much happier since removing it from my daily routine.

 If you think this is crazy-talk and feel you need to stay informed, the second half of the book is filled with case studies and examples of people manipulating the media to promote their business or themselves.
-It shows how most of the news is fabricated or, at least, embellished to get pageviews on blogs and how big news outlets get their stories from these online publishers.
+It shows how most of the news is fabricated or, at least, embellished to get page views on blogs and how big news outlets get their stories from these online publishers.

-If you’re looking for some new ways to promote your business, I wouldn’t follow Holiday’s actions in this book strictly—as he talks at length about how these tactics can come back to bit you.
+If you’re looking for some new ways to promote your business, I wouldn’t follow Holiday’s actions in this book strictly—as he talks at length about how these tactics can come back to bite you.
 But you can learn from his tactics and alter them to fit your business—and hopefully alter them to be more ethical.